PixelMelt/SCSuck/README.md

 # Features
 - encodes hifi downloads to .flac
+- download specific artists
 - held together with duck tape
+- download any new releases from all artists you added
 - tags downloaded files with correct metadata and covers
 - uses a ridiculus amount of disk space
 - does not bother making full albums, every song is tagged as a single
 - no checks to stop it from using all of your disk space
+- download all the people a user is following

 # How to use
 ```BASH